Finding the right home should not be made more difficult because of discrimination or harassment based on religion.

 - Write down what you experienced, including names, dates, addresses, rental terms, and any other details about your interaction.

-- Keep any documents related to the discrimination, including all emails and text communications.
+- Keep any documents related to the discrimination, including all emails and text communications, receipts, and other possible evidence

 - Following the incident, you have one year to file an administrative complaint or two years to file a lawsuit in court.